Is Veganism a Good Idea?

 On top of feeling really good about myself and my choices, my health has improved.
 I sleep better, having to rise to visit the bathroom only once a night instead of the usual three or four times.
 My joints have stopped hurting.
 My hips had gotten so bad that I had been using a cane to take the pressure off of my right hip when I walk.
 The pain I endured after visiting the grocery store every week was indescribable.
 Yet now I don’t have any pain from walking.
 That’s remarkable!

-My attention span had been much improved and I’m able to hold a thought longer.
-I don’t feel exhausted after each meal needing a nap anymore.
+My attention span had been much improved, and I’m able to hold a thought longer.
+I don’t feel exhausted after each meal or like I need a nap anymore.
 I have more energy and mental acuity than I have had in the past decade.
 Any one of those things was worth giving up hamburgers forever.

 Part of my becoming a vegetarian was that I would look at my burger, then look at my dogs, and I wasn’t able to see a difference.— Kristen Bell